-To facilitate OSHA's goal of reducing occupational-related fatalities and serious injuries within the construction industry, OSHA and Azteca Enterprises have agreed to enter into a cooperative partnership agreement.
-This agreement will cover the following Azteca Enterprises' Dallas County Emergency Operations Center project and will effectively implement all facets of jobsite safety and achieve self-compliance through cooperative efforts from labor, management, and OSHA.
+To facilitate OSHA's goal of reducing occupational-related fatalities and serious injuries within the construction industry, OSHA and McCarthy, Vaughn- A Joint Venture dba McCarthy Vaughn Partnership have agreed to enter into a cooperative partnership agreement.
+This agreement will cover the following McCarthy, Vaughn- A Joint Venture dba McCarthy Vaughn Partnership, and will effectively implement all facets of jobsite safety and achieve self-compliance through cooperative efforts from labor, management, and OSHA.